 Matching Grants and Scholarship Funds

-The Adult Degree Program has funds available in the form of matching grants and need-based assistance.
+The Accelerated Degree Program has funds available in the form of matching grants and need-based assistance.
 For more information, please contact the program representative.

 The Richard M. Whitmore Endowed Scholarship Fund

 Terry Whitmore, MBA, was the longest-serving instructor in the Adult Degree Program and a passionate supporter of adult students.
 His lessons in business leadership and management were enriched by experience in his family-owned business, E&M Auto Paint and Supply.
 In 2007, the Whitmore family established an endowed scholarship fund to honor Terry's younger brother, Richard, who died unexpectedly at the age of 51.

 The Whitmores know that some adult degree students receive tuition assistance from employers, but most are not so fortunate.
 Often students must cover the full cost of tuition alone.

 Please join the Whitmore family and others by contributing to the Richard M. Whitmore Endowed Scholarship Fund.
 Your gift will help provide scholarships for upcoming ADP students who otherwise may not be able to pursue their educational dreams.